adamaviv/ic220-s19/units/unit_05.md

   '---------------------------------------------------------------------'
    31  30             23 22                                           0  <-bit numbers, b[i]
            ^                                                               where i between [0..31]
-           '- exponent (8-bit) (sometimes refered to as simply e
+           '- exponent (8-bit) (sometimes referred to as simply e
 ```

 The value of this floating point number is: